0catalin/reminder_app/README.md

 ## More about the program

-Do not have 2 activities with the same name!
-It WILL cause issues!!!
+- Do not have 2 activities with the same name!
+It WILL cause issues!!! (can only be introduced by editing csv file manually)

-If you mistakenly added something wrong you can either remove and read or just open the csv file and change the data
+- If you mistakenly added something wrong you can either remove and read or just open the csv file and change the data

-It can work with a lot of activities as long as the refresh time is big enough, but it will display everything in A LOT OF notifications (256 characters max per notification message)
+- It can work with a lot of activities as long as the refresh time is big enough, but it will display everything in A LOT OF notifications (256 characters max per notification message)

-For stopping the program I recommend a Ctrl + break or what alternatives there are on your computer ( on mine Ctrl + Fn + B works )
+- For stopping the program I recommend a Ctrl + break or what alternatives there are on your computer ( on mine Ctrl + Fn + B works )

 # For any bugs contact me